Office of the Provost

 Reporting directly to the President of the University, Provost Robin Forman is also a member of the President’s Cabinet, joining with all the members of the senior leadership team in pursuit of broad-based institutional objectives and goals.

 The Tulane University Office of Academic Affairs and Provost is leading a multi-phase faculty development initiative designed to advance faculty members' work, foster mentoring relationships, and meet faculty professional development needs.

-Tulane University is an institutional member of the National Center for Faculty Development & Diversity (NCFDD).
-The NCFDD is a nationally-recognized independent organization dedicated to supporting faculty, particularly under-represented faculty, post-docs, and graduate students in making successful transitions throughout their careers.
-NCFDD provides online career development, training, and mentoring resources.
+Tulane University is an institutional member of the NCFDD.
+The NCFDD is a nationally recognized, independent organization dedicated to supporting over 285,000 faculty, graduate students, and postdocs on their path to successful academic careers.
+NCFDD provides an array of resources including professional development programs, training, and mentoring support.

 Tulane University is a member of the Association of American Universities (AAU) and is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Tulane University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, doctorate, and professional degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tulane University.